 Thermal imaging finds Auckland roof leaks invisible to the naked eye.
 How thermal cameras locate leaks, when they work, and what they cost.

-Auckland roof leaks invisible to the naked eye are findable with thermal imaging — FLIR cameras detect temperature differences caused by water saturation, locating leaks that visual inspection misses.
-Roof thermal imaging Auckland services use IR cameras to identify leak entry points, hidden water tracking, and insulation gaps.
+Roof thermal imaging Auckland services use IR cameras to find leak entry points, hidden water tracking, and insulation gaps.
 This guide explains when thermal imaging works, what it costs, and what it cannot find.

 Roof thermal imaging Auckland FLIR camera leak detection ceiling